codihuston/ustrending/worker-cities/README.md

 used in development and production.

-The overall purpose of this container is to fetch city and population data from the US Census, then feed that into the Yahoo API to get the long/lat + woeid (used for Twitter API), and to persist this final result somewhere.
+The overall purpose of this container is to fetch city and population data from the US Census, then feed that into the Yahoo Weather API to get the `long/lat`, `woeid` (used for Twitter API), the `population` (to be used to determine which locations to analyze with the Twitter API), and to persist this final result somewhere that the other services in this product can access quickly.

-This resulting data will then be used by the `worker-twitter` container.

 ## Development

+This container is not intended to be ran in a scalable fashion, as its sole purpose is to fetch mostly static data and persist it (as discussed above).
+Therefore, to develop on this container, you should simply use the `launch.json` configuration that is provided (simply run `index.js` with the debugger).

+Before you do, you must configure the environment by copying `.env-example` to `.env` and updating the file according to your development environment.
+Be sure to include your API keys.

+> NOTE: this container does expect to be able to access the k8s cluster, specifically the Redis and MongoDB services!

+***You will likely never have a need to actually run this container, because the database should already be populated with data that I scraped from these APIs.***

-For now, this container should:
+For now, this container will:

+1. Fetch all city data from US Census and Yahoo Weather API

+    > NOTE: This does not care if a location exists in the database already;
+    however, if a given location query to the Yahoo Weather API has been cached in Redis, it will not re-query the API.
+Out-of-box cache time (`TTL`) for these responses is `24 hours` (see `.env-example`).
+Meaning, if you've queried their API within that timeframe, that record will be cached ***(unless you destroy your environment using `skaffold delete`)***.

+    > NOTE: If you do destroy your environment with the above `skaffold` command, know that the database will still persist on your file system as per your k8s configuration.
+See `k8s/examples/mongo-deployment.yml`

+    1. Process it them neatly

-1. Fetch all city data, persist it to a local `mongodb` instance
+    1. Persist it to a local `mongodb` instance

+    1. Cache it in the form of a stringified JS Map in `redis` (for the other workers / services in this product to use)

-1. Also write that data to a file
+1. After the data has been persisted, it will also be written to a file on your localhost in the `/dump` directory

-    1. I will then manually copy this file into the containers that need it and use it accordingly
+    1. The docker image for MongoDB is configured to import this dump file prior to springing up the database

+    1. This means that you'll likely never need to actually run this script unless you want to update the set of cities as the US Census data is updated

     1. In production, if the database exists and can be connected to, rely on it instead; otherwise, fall back to this file (there are other